Feridun Zaimoğlu

 Feridun Zaimoğlu (born 4 December 1964, in Bolu) is a German author and visual artist of Turkish descent.

-Since 1995 Zaimoğlu has become one of the important poets of contemporary German language.
 His central themes are the problems of the second and third generation of Turkish immigrants to Germany.

 Life

 Feridun Zaimoğlu, born in Bolu/Turkey, came to Germany with his parents in 1965.
 Until 1985 he lived in Berlin and Munich, and then began studying medicine and arts in Kiel, where he is still living.
 He works as an author and journalist.
 His essays and critiques of literary have appeared in leading German newspapers, such as Die Zeit, Die Welt, SPEX and the Tagesspiegel.
 From 1999 to 2000 he worked in Mannheim at the National theatre.
 In 2003 he became Island poet on the island of Sylt, and in 2004 he was a visiting fellow at the Freie Universität Berlin.

 His first book "Kanak Sprak" 1995 attempts to express the authentic, tough and subversive power of slang language spoken by Turkish male youths in Germany, and calls for a new self-confidence.

 The grotesque figure of the maganda – as can also be traced in popular satirical Turkish magazines – emerges as an "important medium for the formulation of new gender identities, urban subjectivities, and class relations" (Ayse Oncu in References 1, p.
 187) His book became inspirational for the group "kanak attak".

 In 2005, his installation of flags with the title "KanakAttak – The 3rd Turkish siege of Vienna" was exhibited at the Kunsthalle Wien, an art gallery in Vienna.
 It refers to the Siege of Vienna (17 July – 12 September 1683) that was an expedition by the Turks against the Habsburg Holy Roman Emperor Leopold I that ended in their defeat.

-In his latest book, Leyla, he describes the life in a small Turkish village.
+In his book, Leyla, he describes the life in a small Turkish village.
 It is a kind of 'reinvention' after years of writing in an explicitly male style, as he takes first time in his writing career the female viewpoint.
 In an interview he describes that it took him one and a half years to prepare for this fiction novel that he finished in 2004 and which is published in 2006.

+His novels have appeared on the longlist of the German Book Prize in the years 2006, 2008, 2014, 2015, and 2025.